William H. (Henry) Bragg and William L. (Lawrence) Bragg:

 00034 William Henry Bragg: Harborough District-Official Guide, and other papers (1963-1984) 1 cm.

-Includes brochures on the Harborough District, Market Harborough and its Parish Church, and copies of maps.
+Includes brochures on the Harborough District, Market Harborough and its Parish Church, and copies of maps and information re Market Harborough plaque.

 00035 William Henry Bragg: Market Harborough-Newspaper Cuttings (JJ, 1984); Correspondence re: photos (1984-1986) 0.5 cm